AaronShiels/ContinuousIntegrationApplication/README.md

-# ContinuousIntegrationDemo
+# Continuous Integration Demo

-Demonstration for continuous integration of a Python-based web application using GitHub workflows
+Demonstration for continuous integration of a Python-based web application using GitHub workflows.